iamjohnandrews/OpenWeatherApp/README.md

 * Download project from gitHub and run

 ## Suggestions to improve
-* Error handling, both UI to provide user feedback and unseen
+* Error handling, both under the hood and UI (to provide user feedback)
 * Add Unit Tests
+* Add UI Tests
 * Improve Design